 Understanding your dog’s digestive tract and how it is different than yours is very important when selecting the appropriate diet for them.
 Since we only know what we know, we tend to feed our dogs they way we feed ourselves.
 It makes the most sense to us that way.
 However, this article will explain how it is that your dog can eat raw organ meat, but not raw carrots.
 Yes, that is correct, dogs should not eat raw vegetables.

 Dogs have key differences in their digestive tract that every owner should know about.
 Not just in the obvious appearance of the way the dog’s teeth look, but also in their jaw’s conformity and the way their saliva works.
 Let’s start by looking at the mouth of a dog.

 Teeth & Jaw

-Dogs have 42 teeth in their mouth compared to just the 32 in a humans mouth.
+Dogs have 42 teeth in their mouth compared to just the 32 in a human’s mouth.

 Dog’s teeth are specifically formed to rip/tear off and shred large chunks of meat as well as break and crush bones.
-Additionally, their jaws only move in an up and down motion, allowing them to have stronger bite to help rend kill.
+Additionally, their jaws only move in an up and down motion, allowing them to have stronger bite to help render kill.

-Due to our more plant-based omnivore diet, human teeth are flat and our jaws move in a rotating motion which allows us to to grind food in our mouth.
+Due to our more plant-based omnivore diet, human teeth are flat and our jaws move in a rotating motion which allows us to grind food in our mouth.
 That process is called mastication.

 A dog’s stomach is designed to break down raw meat and bones.
-Because of this, some enzymes that help breakdown certain other materials do not exist in the dog’s stomach.
+Because of this, some enzymes that help break down certain other materials do not exist in the dog’s stomach.